Prediction of person characteristics with behavioral data

 About the researchers

-The Applied Data Mining research group was founded in 2011 by prof. David Martens at the Faculty of Applied Economics.
+The Applied Data Mining research group was founded in 2011 by prof. David Martens at the Faculty of Business and Economics.
 Their research focuses on two tracks: mining behavioral data and explanation algorithms for prediction models.
 This work has been published in highimpact journals, and was awarded several prices, including the “European ResearchPaper of the Year” by CIONET in 2017.
 The group works closely together with the private and public sector and was at the origin of the Predicube spin-off, active in ad tech.